geekaholic/ii.do/README.md

 # About ii.do

-ii.do, pronounced eye-do is a simple bash to-do script which can be used to keep track of a todo list.
+ii.do, pronounced I-do (as in "Do you solemnly swear to complete all tasks till death do us part?" :-), is a simple bash script which can be used to keep track of a todo list.

 After being inspired by the simplicity of [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) and [Todo.txt](http://todotxt.com/), a commandline todo script, I decided to write my own script that combined both aspects.